Skip to main content

 The gnovm/tests/stdlibs/testing/context_testing.gno file provides functions for overriding frame details from Gno test code.

-testing.SetRealm(std.NewUserRealm("g1user")) is identical to testing.SetOriginCaller("g1user").
+testing.SetRealm(testing.NewUserRealm("g1user")) is identical to testing.SetOriginCaller("g1user").
 Both will override the Gno frame to make it appear as if the current frame is the end user signing with a hardware signer.
 Both will also set ExecContext.OriginCaller to that user.
 One of these will become deprecated.

 Gno test cases with _test.gno like TestFoo(t *testing.T)